Climate change, do we care?

 Sustainability, a designer trend

-Another frustration I’ve observed throughout my 20-year career is the fleeting ‘sustainability’ design trend that occasionally appears as part of a businesses marketing spend, only to remain on the periphery of seriousness.
+Another frustration I’ve observed throughout my 20-year career is the fleeting ‘sustainability’ design trend that occasionally appears as part of a business's marketing spend, only to remain on the periphery of seriousness.
 The word itself is bandied about, and I have always wondered whether designers understand it.
 I know I’ve struggled with its broad and ambiguous meaning.

 At the Workspace Design Show in February, I was confronted with an example of how out of touch I think we are.
 I sat in the audience by the sustainability stage during a segment about our digital footprint.
 One of the panellists said that we all need to be mindful of how much data we are using and, wait for it, ‘close any unopened tabs on your web browser if you’re not using it’.
 I’m sorry, but that’s just ridiculous.